 Open buffer menu and select “Flash buffer operations”:

-Press “load hex file” and select hex file you need to upload to microcontroller.
+Press “load hex file” and select the hex file you need to upload to the microcontroller.

-Press “Vector Calc” to generate checksum which will be located at the address 0x14.
+Press “Vector Calc” to generate a checksum, which will be located at the address 0x14.
 You will notice how this area updates after you press this button.
-Now you can save hex file back to its location by pressing “Save Hex File”.
+Now you can save the hex file back to its location by pressing “Save Hex File.”

 Now press “Download Flash” to download hex data from microcontroller.

-In a main window press “Compare flash” to compare flash contents and original hex file.
+In the main window, press “Compare flash” to compare flash contents and the original hex file.

 Flash Utility allows SRAM buffer operations.
-You can download microcontroller RAM contents, modify and send back to microcontroller.
+You can download microcontroller RAM contents, modify and send them back to the microcontroller.

-You can also run program code from selected address location, fill buffer with some values and so on.
+You can also run program code from the selected address location, fill the buffer with some values, and so on.